naufalkr/nerdify-audiobook/backend-microservices/Readme.md

 # LecSens Backend

-Backend service for LecSens application built with Go and PostgreSQL.
+Backend service for Nerdify application built with Go and PostgreSQL.

 ## Prerequisites